Murciano207/SpookFinance-docs/guides/creating-a-smart-pool.md

 These are called "Rights" \(hence the name "Configurable Rights Pool"\), and reserving a right allows the controller to alter the corresponding parameter.

 Select the "Smart" toggle to create a smart pool.
-Unlike with shared pools, you can set a custom token symbol and name; this will be the BPT \(pool token\), representing shares in the pool.
+Unlike with shared pools, you can set a custom token symbol and name; this will be the YPT \(pool token\), representing shares in the pool.
 Each pool **is** a token contract.
 You can also specifiy the initial supply of the token, which is arbitrary \(within the protocol limits of 100 - 1 billion\).

 ![](../.gitbook/assets/smartcreate-1.png)